What is 925 Sterling Silver

 What is 925 sterling silver?

-Is 925 sterling silver better than fine silver?
+What’s the difference between 925 sterling silver and fine silver?

 A piece of 99.9% pure silver

-In general, 925 sterling silver is better suited for jewelry and other decorative purposes than fine silver.
-It is also adaptable and can be used to create a wide range of jewelry, including necklaces, earrings, bracelets, and rings.
+• 925 sterling silver proves to be more suitable for jewelry and decorative purposes than fine silver.
+Its versatility allows for the creation of various jewelry items, including necklaces, earrings, bracelets, and rings.

 Is 925 sterling silver real?